Government of the Marshall Islands: Executive branch

 The president is elected by the Nitijela from among its members.
 Presidents pick cabinet members from the Nitijela.
 Amata Kabua was elected as the first president of the republic in 1979.
 Subsequently, he was re-elected to four-year terms in 1983, 1987, 1991, and 1996.
 After Amata Kabua's death in office, his first cousin, Imata Kabua, won a special election in 1997.
-The current president was elected and took office on January 14, 2020.
+The current president was elected and took office on January 3, 2024.

 The executive branch consists of the President and the Presidential Cabinet, which consists of ten ministers appointed by the President with the approval of the Nitijela.
 President appoints, among the members of Nitijela, Minister in Assistance to the President of Marshall Islands who acts as a substitute for the President.

 In January 2020, David Kabua, son of founding president Amata Kabua, was elected as the new President of the Marshall Islands.
 His predecessor Hilda Heine lost the position after a vote.
+In January 2024, Heine returned to the presidency following the results of the 2023 Marshallese general election.
+Heine defeated Kabua by a 17–16 margin in the 33-seat legislature.